 IMDb Rating: 8.2

-If you’re looking for a martial arts movie that is a bit more traditional than a lot of MMA-related films of today, Ip Man is one of the best fighting movies of all time.
+If you’re looking for a kung fu movie that is a bit more traditional than a lot of MMA-related films of today, Ip Man is one of the best fighting movies of all time.
 It should also be noted that IP Man was in fact a real person and he was actually the original trainer of Bruce Lee.
 All in all, this film has some of the greatest fight scenes you’ll find and is an essential watch for just about everyone.